turbot/steampipe-docs/docs/guides/limiter.md

 }
 ```

-If you specify a list of scopes, then *a limiter instance is created for each unique combination of scope values* - it acts much like `group by` in a sql statement.
+If you specify a list of scopes, then *a limiter instance is created for each unique combination of scope values*.
+It acts much like `group by` in a SQL statement.

 For example, to limit to 1000 hydrate/list/get functions per second in *each region of each connection*:
 ```hcl